koral293/koral293/README.md

 - 👋 Hi, I’m Tomasz Cabaj
 - 👀 I’m interested in programming in languages such as C++ and Java
-- 🌱 I’m currently learning OpenGL, Selenium, JUnit
+- 🌱 I’m currently learning OpenGL, Selenium WebDriver, JUnit, TestNG